May 26, 2020

 The near end of the PVC tubing is tightly sealed in flanged housing (5) with the help of a rubber bush (10), washer (11), and hollow bolt (12).
 Make sure to cut the PVC Tube in such a manner that its face extends around 20 mm beyond the rubber bush (20).

 The sealing is extremely important in upwards to horizontally slant holes as it prevents any grout from leaking into the reference head assembly during grouting.

 Encardio Rite deals with the following types of Anchors:

 Groutable anchors are installed in vertical boreholes or holes inclined upwards.
 When installing in holes inclined upwards, special precautions have to be taken to retain the grout and prevent it from flowing out of the borehole.

 The other type of anchors- packer anchors are used for soft rocks and soil.
-These are lowered down or pushed in borehole along with connecting rod of appropriate length and fixed in position by pumping cement grout into the packer for taking a firm grip with the surroundings.
+These are lowered down or pushed in the borehole along with a connecting rod of appropriate length and fixed in position by pumping cement grout into the packer for taking a firm grip on the surroundings.

 Subscribe to our monthly newsletter and get access to the latest industry trends,